dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 mathematician), von Neumann got all of the public credit for the ideas it contained.
 There's a lesson here for would-be graduate students&mdash;get your name on the paper!

-Today, almost all computers are based on the design ideas described in the *First Draft*.
+Today, almost all computers are based on the designs described in the *First Draft*.
 With apologies to Mauchley, Eckhert, and the rest of their team, any computer that uses a single memory to store both program instructions and data is said to have a *von Neumann architecture*.